JiriHoffmann/react-native-clusterer/README.md

 Array of [GeoJSON Feature](https://tools.ietf.org/html/rfc7946#section-3.2) objects.
 Each feature's `geometry` must be a [GeoJSON Point](https://tools.ietf.org/html/rfc7946#section-3.1.2).
 Once loaded, index is immutable.

 Note: Currently supported Point properties are `null`, `boolean`, `number`, `string`.
 The rest will be discarded whent the supercluster is created.
+Other properties can be turned into a JSON and stored as a string.

 #### Options